General Resort Information

 Pop Century Resort

 Announced in December 1999, the Pop Century Resort is a Disney value accommodation resort.
 It is located near Disney's Hollywood Studios at Osceola Parkway and Century Way and encompasses 177 acres.
 Originally the resort was to have two completely different areas, the Classic Years and the Legendary Years.
-The Legendary Years was never completed, however, and was "reimagined" as Disney's Art of Animation Resort.
+The Legendary Years section was never completed, however, and was "reimagined" as Disney's Art of Animation Resort.

 What is the Theming?